-[W]hen a person is dead, their mixture returns to the substance of the earth, but that within them that we called force, activity, or rather that of its materials in which the more active pole predominated, reverts to that which is related to it in the earth; the coarser elements likewise seek what is similar to them according to laws of affinity.
+When a person is dead, their mixture returns to the substance of the earth, but that within them that we called force, activity, or rather that of its materials in which the more active pole predominated, reverts to that which is related to it in the earth; the coarser elements likewise seek what is similar to them according to laws of affinity.
 But these elements have become different, after they have been forced up to life in the organism, than they were before they entered into this organic connection.
 They have become livelier, and increase the earth’s life in returning to the earth, like two who have hardened their strength in long struggle are stronger when the struggle has ended than they were before.
 The elements are like this, for they are alive, and the living force strengthens itself in every exercise.
 (I:447; cf. I:359)

-The first factor, struggle, explains how the elements become more animated over time—i.e., through their exercise, including in struggle with each other.
-The second factor, affinity—which Günderrode elsewhere refers to as “harmony” (Harmonie) and “something homogenous” (etwas Homogenes) (I:33, 34)—explains not only the law according to which elements combine to form new entities, but also love, friendship, and other feelings of connection that human beings experience with each other (and, perhaps, towards other beings).
+The first factor, struggle, explains how the elements become more animated over time (i.e., through their exercise, including in struggle with each other).
+The second factor, affinity—which Günderrode elsewhere refers to as “harmony” (Harmonie) and “something homogenous” (etwas Homogenes) (I:33, 34)—explains not only the law according to which elements combine to form new entities but also love, friendship, and other feelings of connection that human beings experience with each other (and, perhaps, towards other beings).
 In the philosophical dialogue “The Manes,” the teacher explains: “As surely as all harmonious things are connected in a certain way, whether they are visible or invisible, just as surely we, too, are connected with that part of the spiritual world that harmonizes with us” (I:33).

 The teacher adds that this connection is not destroyed by the death of individuals: “The death of a person connected with me in this way does not cancel out this connection.
 Death is a chemical process, a separation of forces, but no annihilator: it does not tear the bond between me and similar souls” (I:33).
 On this account, the characteristics of a dead person that harmonize with those of someone living continue to live on in the latter.
 This point underlies the deathbed scene in “Story of a Brahmin,” where the Brahmin anticipates continued life in Almor’s life with his daughter: “Live with her and tell her of me; I would like to live on in her love.
 You, Almor, farewell; I will not die for you because my spirit continues to have an effect in you” (I:313).
-This also explains why Almor’s community includes not just himself and the Brahmin’s daughter, but also the dead Brahmin himself: the Brahmin has become part of them, surviving in the ways he has influenced them.
+This also explains why Almor’s community includes not just himself and the Brahmin’s daughter but also the dead Brahmin himself: the Brahmin has become part of them, surviving in the ways he has influenced them.
 Importantly, this model also applies to nonhuman entities, even inanimate beings, as well as humans.
 If a human being experiences a sense of affinity with nonhuman aspects of the world, this can be explained on the same basis as feelings of affinity between human beings: as an indication of harmony or homogeneity between them.
-For this reason, it is not surprising that Almor’s description of his community at the end of “Story of a Brahmin” includes not only the Brahmin’s daughter and the dead Brahmin, but also a tree and a spring.
+For this reason, it is not surprising that Almor’s description of his community at the end of “Story of a Brahmin” includes not only the Brahmin’s daughter and the dead Brahmin but also a tree and a spring.